Viva-con-Agua/documentation/content/collections/concepts/deployment.md

 # Install Docker

 The Pool² implements its microservice architecture over [docker](https://www.docker.com/) that can easy setup on the most os-systems.
 Guides can be found in the [docker documentation](https://docs.docker.com/install/).
 You need to install the docker-pc package.
 Don't worry about stage and edge version, it works fine with both.
 On the staging server we use debian as operating system.
 If you want deploy the Pool² as develop system it makes sens to setup a virtualmachine via Virtualbox or VmWare.
-There are a lot of guides online they can help you to setup a vm.
-Notice that the setup-scripts a writen for bash on a linux system.
+There are a lot of guides online which can help you to setup a vm.
+Notice that the setup-scripts a written for bash on a linux system.

 If the vm is setup and docker-ce is installed you need to start the docker service `sudo systemctl start docker.service`.
 Next the user need access to docker.service.
-For Ubuntu
+For Ubuntu:
 ```
 	sudo groupadd docker
 	sudo useradd pool (you can use every user you want, this create a new one named pool)